NagaLakshmi477/Interview_preparation/Company/AnG_India_Limited.md

 Rerun Pipeline
 ```

-This makes the answer sound like **real production troubleshooting** rather than only giving a definition.

-21. Explain how SonarQube is integrated into your Jenkins CI/CD pipeline and what metrics it checks.
 22. Where are Terraform state/locking details stored when using DynamoDB with S3?
+    Terraform stores the state file in an S3 bucket.
+DynamoDB is used to maintain the state lock, which prevents multiple Terraform operations from modifying the same state simultaneously.
+So, S3 stores the Terraform state, and DynamoDB handles the locking.
-23. Why are locks and state files stored using S3 and DynamoDB in Terraform?
+24. Why are locks and state files stored using S3 and DynamoDB in Terraform?
+    Terraform state needs to be shared among team members, so we store the state file remotely in S3.
+Since multiple users or CI pipelines might run Terraform at the same time, we need state locking to prevent concurrent modifications.
+In the traditional S3 backend setup, DynamoDB is used for this locking mechanism.
+S3 provides centralized and durable state storage, while DynamoDB helps coordinate access to that state
-24. What is the use of Prometheus and Grafana?
+26. What is the use of Prometheus and Grafana?
-25. What kind of data/metrics are collected by Prometheus and Grafana?
+27. What kind of data/metrics are collected by Prometheus and Grafana?
-26. What specific metrics does Prometheus capture, and what is the exact role of Grafana?
+28. What specific metrics does Prometheus capture, and what is the exact role of Grafana?
-27. Why have you switched companies a few times over your six years of experience :rolling_on_the_floor_laughing: (maybw we frastrated ,just ignore )
+29. Why have you switched companies a few times over your six years of experience :rolling_on_the_floor_laughing: (maybw we frastrated ,just ignore )
-28. What source code management tool do you use?
+30. What source code management tool do you use?
-29. Is it GitLab or GitHub?
+31. Is it GitLab or GitHub?
 Which one?
-30. When you are using GitHub, how do you create a CI/CD pipeline?
+32. When you are using GitHub, how do you create a CI/CD pipeline?
-31. What is the integration layer between GitHub and Jenkins?
+33. What is the integration layer between GitHub and Jenkins?
-32. What is the use of GitHub Actions?
+34. What is the use of GitHub Actions?
-33. How do you troubleshoot failed Jenkins pipelines, specifically around SonarQube Quality Gate failures?
+35. How do you troubleshoot failed Jenkins pipelines, specifically around SonarQube Quality Gate failures?